hannobraun/caterpillar/cp7/README.md

 - The language is **purely functional, concatenative, and stack-based**.
 Besides providing desirable properties, this is also as simple (and easy to implement) as it gets.
 - Memory management is yet to be determined.
-I expect I can get away with just the stack for a while.
+I expect to get away with just the stack for a while.
 After that, I'll probably go for reference counting, or (runtime-managed) affine or linear types.